xmehulx/Red-Team-notes/Tools/Linux/Frameworks/nxc.md

 - `--loggedon-users`
 - `--share[s] <SHARE>`: List shares, or a specific share
 - `spider_plus`: digs through each readable share and lists all readable files
+- `gpp_autologin`: Searches the DC for registry.xml to find autologon information and returns the username and password.
+- `gpp_password`: Retrieves the plaintext password and other information for accounts pushed through GPP.
 ## List Shares Anonymously
 ```shell-session
 $ nxc smb <IP> -u 'admin' -p '' --shares